Fab Five: The Texas Cheerleader Scandal: Plot

 At the next practice session, the squad struggles to perform the liberty stunt, but Carr inspires them to learn it.
 Carr finds Lisa has cheated on a test; after penalizing her, Lisa yells at Carr and storms out.
 Lisa then tells her father that Carr was bullying her, so Carr cancels practice and sends an email to the cheerleaders apologizing for it.
 She visits the school and is fired by the principal; later the girls confront Carr as she prepares to leave the school.
 She hears about a reporter who is researching "cheerleaders gone wild" and gives an interview about the ongoing events at Jackson High School.
 The school investigates, and the "Fab Four" enjoy the attention and lie to an independent investigator about their treatment.
 Carr discovers the investigator's true agenda, tells him what happened, leaves angrily, and bumps into Brooke.
-Carr simply asks her if she thinks the University of Southern California will accept her as a student after all the negative publicity of what has happened.
+Carr simply asks her if she thinks the University of Southern California will accept her as a student after all the negative publicity that arose from what has happened.

 The investigator reports that the allegations against the "Fab Four" and administrators are true and that Carr is innocent.
 He blames the principal for the problem and Carr losing her job.
 Lorene and the assistant principal are suspended from their jobs.
 Brooke is pulled from the school by her mother, and the rest of the "Fab Four" are no longer allowed to cheer.
 Brooke and her mother leave followed by cameras, Brooke then gives Carr the middle finger and Carr is visibly upset.
 However, Carr doesn't get her job back from the school.
 Four months later, Carr watches the girls at a cheer competition and is welcomed with praise and hugs, including a newly reformed Ashley, who she exchanges smiles with.
 The new cheerleaders compete, and Carr discovers Cindy had written an essay about her, discussing how she stood up to the administration and stopped the Fab Four from terrorizing their school, revealing that Carr did change things after all.
 The girls compete and perform the stunt they struggled with earlier, leaving Carr feeling proud and worthy.